Mette Frederiksen: Greenland

+On 27 August 2025, Frederiksen, along with Greenland's prime minister Jens-Frederik Nielsen, issued an official apology on behalf of the Danish and Greenlandic governments for historic abuses against Greenlandic women, including forced contraception.
+Frederiksen condemned US hybrid warfare against Greenland under Donald Trump.
+She reminded Trump that an attack on the Kingdom of Denmark is an attack on NATO and that all NATO members are obligated to come to Denmark's defense, stating that "the Kingdom of Denmark – and thus Greenland – is a member of NATO and is therefore covered by the Alliance's collective security guarantee ...
+I ... strongly urge the United States to cease its threats against a historically close ally."

+2026 election

+On 24 March 2026, Frederiksen called a snap general election.
+Her Social Democrats won 21.9% of the vote and 38 seats in the 179-seat Folketing, their worst result since 1903, down 50 seats compared to 2022.
+The left-leaning bloc won 84 seats and the right-leaning bloc 77, leaving neither side able to form a majority government.

+On 25 March 2026, Frederiksen submitted her government's resignation to King Frederik X at Amalienborg Palace, while remaining as caretaker prime minister.
+The king subsequently tasked her with leading coalition negotiations.

+Frederiksen's coalition talks collapsed in May 2026 after the centrist Moderate Party withdrew from negotiations.
+King Frederik then asked Troels Lund Poulsen of Venstre to explore a centre-right alternative on 8 May 2026.
+Those talks also failed, and the king returned the mandate to Frederiksen later in May 2026.
+On 1 June 2026, she announced that she would form a new government with herself as Prime Minister, consisting of her own Social Democrats, the Socialist People's Party, the Moderates, and the Social Liberals.

 Political positions

 Social policies

 Frederiksen has stated a desire to be "Prime Minister of Children", and in 2021, she presented a plan called "Law of Children", aiming to put children first in social cases, including giving municipalities more resources to take children away from violent parents, and to give children more rights in divorce cases.
 In 2020, she also made a deal with the Socialist People's Party, the Red-Green Alliance, and the Danish People's Party, in order to give people who have worked for long the ability to get early retirement.
 This was also one of Frederiksen's main promises during the 2019 election campaign.

-Frederiksen is a vocal opponent of sex work because she considers it violence against women.
+Frederiksen is a vocal opponent of prostitution because she considers it violence against women.
 For many years, she has strongly advocated for the prohibition of the purchase of sex, as in Sweden, Norway, and Iceland.
 In 2002, she opened the debate on the abolition of prostitution, and was behind the 2009 congressional decision that the Social Democrats would "work for a ban on the purchase of sexual acts", saying that prostitution caused mental health damage to the prostitute.